-V. With respect to the first of the specific questions contained in paragraph seven of the Communiqué, the modalities of decommissioning, we recommend the following guidelines.
-These recommendations reflect ESTIMATES OF THE NATURE AND SCALE OF THE ARSENALS IN QUESTION, PROVIDED TO US BY THE GOVERNMENTS AND THEIR SECURITY SERVICES.
-WE BELIEVE THESE ESTIMATES TO BE ACCURATE.
+VII.
+With respect to the first of the specific questions contained in paragraph seven of the Communiqué, the modalities of decommissioning, we recommend the following guidelines.
+These recommendations reflect estimates of the nature and scale of the arsenals in question, provided to us by the Governments and their security services.
+We believe these estimates to the accurate.
 The guidelines should be acceptable to all who would participate in the negotiations.
 The details would have to be determined by the parties themselves through negotiation.